andrewt2470/life-expectancy-regression-analysis/README.md

 # life-expectancy-regression-analysis
-This analysis will explore the relationship between several factors, and life expectancy
+This analysis will use python to explore the relationship between several factors, and life expectancy.

+Questions that need answers:

+What is the impact on time on the life expectancy?

+What is the impact of schooling on life expectancy?

+How does infant and adult mortality rates affect life expectancy?

+Do densely populated countries tend to have lower life expectancy?

+What is the impact of GDP and income on life expectancy?

+Does Life Expectancy have positive or negative relationship with drinking alcohol?

+Does Life Expectancy has positive or negative correlation with eating habits, lifestyle, alcohol?